prachiy5/ETL-Pipeline-using-Airflow/README.md

 - Transformed data is inserted into a PostgreSQL database.
 - The stored data can be queried for analytics or used for visualization.

+  ## 🙏 Acknowledgments

+I built this project by following [Krish Naik's](https://www.youtube.com/c/KrishNaik) excellent tutorial on ETL pipelines with Apache Airflow.
+A big thank you for providing such clear and practical guidance that made learning and implementing this project seamless.

+---

+For any questions or feedback, feel free to reach out via [email](mailto:yadavprachi5898@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/prachi-yadav-559222189/). 🚀

 ---

 This README provides the necessary instructions and insights to run and understand the ETL pipeline.
 For more details, refer to the rest of the documentation or the source code.